artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ### Part 1 - setting up dcrd on your Raspberry Pi

-There comes a moment when once you're deep enough down a rabbit hole an initial simple interest turns into genuine fascination that springs you into more than just passive observation and awakens the desire to learn more and do something useful - you actually want to contribute.
+There comes a moment when once you're deep enough down a rabbit hole an initial simple interest turns into genuine fascination that springs you into more than just passive observation and awakens the desire to learn more and do something useful – you actually want to contribute.
 However, if, like me, you're not a developer capable of contributing code, or don't think you can help out in one of many other ways the Decred Project welcomes, then a simple act of running a Decred node can reliably scratch that itch of making a small, but measurable contribution to the network.

 Why would you want to run a Decred node?
-Not only is it a great way to learn the very basics of using Linux, a great skill to have and one which can potentially take you down a path to playing around with some more complex systems and applications, like running your own voting nodes thus eliminating the need for using a Voting Service Provider or countless others, but also benefits the network in a tangible way by performing a valuable service only at the cost of your hardware purchase and time.
+Not only is it a great way to learn the very basics of using Linux – a great skill to have and one which can potentially take you down a path to playing around with some more complex systems and applications, such as running your own voting nodes, thus eliminating the need for using a Voting Service Provider or countless others – it also benefits the network in a tangible way by performing a valuable service only at the cost of your hardware purchase and time.
 Also, the price to pay for running a node is very small as the Decred blockchain is only several GB in size as compared to several hundred in the case of Bitcoin, which means that you will be fine even when running your setup from a micro SD card.
 Personally, I got hooked in because the satisfaction I got from setting up this kind of digital creation is a very strong dopamine injection, and I hope you will find this to be true for you as well.

 ### The idea